art-ka/react-native-app-todo/README.md

 # App with to-do list for Android and IOS

+Stack:
+React Native, JS

 You can run the application with the command